 Its time to make some diy outdoor cushions!
 I love my outdoor space.
 Before we bought our house, I had a pretty nice deck on my condo, which you can see here

-When I did the six week yard transformation challenge, I bought this patio furniture, which is very similar to my old furniture.
-What it needs is some DIY outdoor cushions.
+When I did the six week yard transformation challenge, I bought this patio furniture, This set is from Lowe’s (Canada).
+Here is a similar set

 It’s nice but it’s very grey.
 I wanted to match it to the house, so it wouldn’t look out of place.
 But…man it’s a lot of grey!